Roshanshrestha1/koile16/README.md

 ## 🚀 Deployment to GitHub Pages

-This project is now configured for GitHub Pages deployment.
-Here are the steps to deploy:
+This project is configured for automatic GitHub Pages deployment from the `main` branch.

-### Option 1: Automatic Deployment (Recommended)
+### Automatic Deployment (Recommended)

 1. **Push to GitHub**: Push your code to a GitHub repository
 2. **Enable GitHub Pages**: